EnockKal/donet-Learning/Projects/TaskManagementAPI/README.md

 ## Domain Model

-### Project
+### Projects
-- Id
-- Name
-- Description
-- CreatedAt
+- Create, update, delete projects
+- Get all projects or a project by id
-- Collection of TaskItems
+- One‑to‑many relationship: Project → TaskItems
+- Restrictive delete behavior to protect related tasks

-### TaskItem
+### Tasks (TaskItem)
-- Id
-- Title
-- Description
-- Status
-- Priority
-- DueDate
+- Create tasks under a project
+- Get all tasks or tasks by project
+- Get task by id
+- Update task details (title, description, status, priority, due date)
-- ProjectId (FK)
+- Delete tasks
-- UserId (nullable FK)
+- Task status and priority implemented using enums

-### User
+### Users
-- Id
-- Name
+- Create users
+- Get all users or user by id
-- Email
+- Update user information
-- Collection of TaskItems
+- Delete users with safe foreign‑key handling

+### Task Assignment
+- Assign a task to a user
+- Reassign a task to another user
+- Unassign a task from a user
+- Retrieve tasks assigned to a specific user

-### Relationships
+### Data Modeling Relationships
+- One Project → Many TaskItems: One‑to‑Many (required)
-- One Project → Many TaskItems
+- One User → Many TaskItems One‑to‑Many (optional)
+- Tasks can exist without an assigned user
-- TaskItem belongs to exactly one Project
+- Task belongs to exactly one Project
-- TaskItem can optionally be assigned to one User
+- Task can optionally be assigned to one User
-- One User → Many TaskItems

 Entity relationships are configured using Fluent API.

+### Delete User Logic (Foreign‑Key Safe)
+When deleting a user:

+1. The API checks if the user exists
+2. It checks whether the user has assigned tasks
+3. If tasks exist, they are automatically unassigned (`UserId = null`)
+4. The user is then deleted

+This approach preserves task data while respecting database constraints.

 ---

-## Features

-### Projects
-- Create project
-- Get all projects
-- Get project by id
-- Update project
-- Delete project

-### Tasks
-- Create task under a project
-- Get all tasks
-- Get task by id
-- Get all tasks for a specific project
-- Update task
-- Delete task
-- Tasks are always associated with a project

 ### General
 - Proper use of HTTP status codes